mattrent/CTF-Platform/README.md

   * **Homepage**: A user guide for navigating and utilizing the platform.
   * **SSHD Alpine bastion:** A secure SSHD server based on Alpine Linux, serving as a bastion host for your cloud environment.
   * **CTFd:** A CTF platform for hosting cybersecurity challenges and competitions.
-  * **Henrik Backend:** The backend service providing core functionality and APIs for the platform.
+  * **Deployer Backend:** The backend service providing core functionality and APIs for the platform.
   * **SSLH protocol multiplexer:** A protocol multiplexer that allows multiple services to share a single port, such as SSH and HTTPS.
   * **NGINX Proxies**: Proxies to upgrade connection and/or move SSL termination to pod.
   * **Unleash**: An open-source solution for feature flagging.